input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 In this description, we will be using many of the ideas from
     [SIP09](./docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md).

-`ReleaseToken` allows one to claim already locked tokens from the
+`ReleaseToken` allows one to claim already locked tokens in `LockBoxValidator`s
-    sidechain.
+    identified by `LockBoxOracleMintingPolicy` from the sidechain.
 `ReleaseToken` must be parameterized by the currency symbol of
     `MerkleRootTokenMintingPolicy`, and (indirectly) parameterized by the
     currency symbol of `LockBoxOracleMintingPolicy`.